 Abacus Outlines New Gold Targets at Jersey Valley

-VANCOUVER, July 08, 2020 - Abacus Mining & Exploration Corp. (“Abacus” or the “Company”) (TSXV: AME) is pleased to provide an update regarding ongoing work undertaken on its Jersey Valley gold property, within the Battle Mountain trend of northern Nevada.
+VANCOUVER, July 13, 2020 - Abacus Mining & Exploration Corp. (“Abacus” or the “Company”) (TSXV: AME) is pleased to announce an expansion of the property position at its Jersey Valley gold property, within the Battle Mountain trend of north-central Nevada.

-The Company has been delayed in implementing a previously planned field program due to closures, travel restrictions and other effects of the COVID 19 pandemic.
-In its place, the Company has taken the time to locate and acquire the raw magnetic and IP geophysics done over Jersey Valley by a previous operator.
-This data has now been fully reprocessed by JL Wright Geophysics, and it shows the presence of compelling untested drill targets.
+Based on recently reprocessed and reinterpreted geophysics (see News Release dated July 8, 2020) the Company has approximately doubled the property size by staking an additional 30 claims.
+The reprocessing exercise clearly showed that the two main IP targets were close to the claim boundaries or off the original claim group.
+The new claims now cover the southwest and western strike and down dip extensions of all known targets at Jersey Valley.

+“The acquisition and reprocessing of historic geophysics at Jersey Valley has clearly upgraded and defined the gold-silver targets” commented Paul G. Anderson, President of Abacus.
+“The new claims will allow the Company to potential expand these targets, the largest of which is approximately 600 metres long by 500 metres wide”.

 Jersey Valley is underlain by an uplifted range of sediments and intrusives to the east and an extensive basin covered by gravels to the west, separated by a prominent, brecciated range front fault.
 A distinctive sinter associated with hot springs activity is exposed out in the valley gravels.
-The previous operator completed a large-scale ground magnetic survey in the early 2000’s which extended well beyond the current property.
-They then initiated a limited four-line IP survey over the gravels in the valley.
+The previous operator completed a large-scale ground magnetic survey in the early 2000’s which extended well beyond the current property and then initiated a limited four-line northwest oriented IP survey over the valley gravels.

-The reprocessed IP data very clearly shows two targets marked by moderate to high chargeability and low resistivity.
-The first is a shallow, relatively flat resistivity low that appears to plunge moderately to the southwest, and it is present on all four IP lines.
-The second target is smaller and deeper but is also present on all lines.
+The reprocessed IP data very clearly shows two flat-lying anomalies marked by moderate to high chargeability and low resistivity.
+Both targets are open to the northeast on the original claim group, and to the southwest and west on the newly staked claims.

-The first IP anomaly underlies a gold-in-soil anomaly defined by a previous operator.
-Two historic diamond drill holes appear to have just grazed this anomaly but were not optimally oriented.
-Both contain >1% pyrite with occasional realgar and stibnite throughout the holes.
-Numerous anomalous gold and silver intercepts are associated with typical gold pathfinder minerals, in particular elevated levels of arsenic, antimony and mercury.
+Three historic diamond drill holes appear to have just grazed these two anomalies but were not optimally oriented.
+All three holes had >1% pyrite, occasional realgar and stibnite, and numerous additional gold-silver intercepts associated with elevated levels of arsenic, antimony and mercury.
+The best results were:

-The second IP anomaly appears to have been intersected by historic drill hole 06JC017C, which hit narrow zones of anomalous gold and silver throughout, including 0.18 g/t gold over 29.87 m. at the end of the hole (also a down hole rather than true width).This hole was drilled beneath an outcropping sinter, which is related to ongoing hot springs geothermal activity.
+- Drill hole 06JC017C, which hit narrow zones of anomalous gold and silver throughout, including 0.18 g/t gold over 29.87 m. at the end of the hole.

-The reprocessed IP geophysics was also used to interpret structures (faults) in the basin.
-Structures are both parallel to and at high angles to the range front fault.
-Of note is the fact that structures appear to bracket both resistivity anomalies, possibly indicating sub-basins within the larger basin.
+- Note that all intercepts are down hole lengths as insufficient drilling was done to determine true widths.

+- Note further that these results are historic in nature and although the author was not involved in the original work, proper industry standard sampling and data verification procedures appear to have been followed

 Past drilling was neither extensive enough, deep enough nor optimally placed to adequately test the system.
-Next steps are further drill testing of these targets, possibly preceded with an expansion of the geophysics on adjacent lines.
-A new figure showing the reprocessed IP will be posted on the Company website shortly.
+Next steps are further IP geophysics to expand the existing survey, followed by drill testing of these targets.
+The Company website has been updated to show the IP anomalies on the original claim group.

 The Company also has two additional properties of merit.
 The Willow and adjacent Nev-Lorraine copper-molybdenum properties are in the Yerington copper camp, southeast of Reno, Nevada.
 Drilling by the Company in 2018 intersected a key intrusive rock unit on Willow that hosts all known porphyry Cu-Mo deposits at Yerington.
 This rock unit was not previously known to exist on the Company’s property, and it represents a significant new discovery.
 The target is large and robust, and it remains essentially untested.